zushicat/covid-19-data-crawler/README.md

 #### b - ZON
 ZON now additionally provides international and community level data (see comments with JSON links in /get_latest_case_data/_get_ZON_data.py) which I both request.

+### 4 - Tagesspiegel (Risklayer)
+**Update** Added request of Tagesspiegel google spreadsheets which is basically (I think collected) data from Risklayer (for more information about Risklayer, see below in 'More Sources').

+I used the spreadsheets of accumulated numbers for
+- cases (earliest date: 04.03.2020)
+- deaths (earliest date: 30.03.2020)
+- recovery (earliest date: 27.03.2020)

+Please refer to the top comment in
+/get_latest_case_data/_get_tagesspiegel_data.py
+for the used data links.

+The data is not as complete as one would wish, especially for recoveries and deaths there is sometimes data missing or apparently not daily updated (depending on the community, I guess).
+These gaps are stores as null (not 0), hence the missing difference to the respective first occuring numbers per community.
+Please take that in consideration when processing this data.

 ## Usage